-The following sizeable policies are due to be repealed and will have the effect of increasing government receipts (revenue) and reducing government expenditure thereby fuelling concern that too much deficit reduction too suddenly will force a weak economy into a double-dip recession.
+The following sizeable policies are all due to be repealed and will have the simultaneous effect of increasing government receipts (revenue) and reducing government expenditure, thereby fuelling concern that too much deficit reduction too suddenly will force a weak economy into double-dip recession.

 - $400 billion increase in tax receipts (actually, this is a December 31st expiration of existing tax cuts) estimated for the 2013 financial year